CSC510/BadSmells/README.md

 ####8.
 Small number of issues posted by a single user
-Using the above data collected, we also detected extra small number of issues by single user
+Using the above data collected, we also detected extra small number of issues by single user[issuesPersondector](/detector/issuesPersonDetector.py)

       issues_person <= mean - delta*standard_deviation    delta = 1